breezeight/rails-docker/README.md

 * Rails app is on the same level as Dockerfile (probably repository root)
 * Gemfile and Gemfile.lock exist
 * Before building, `bundle package --all` has been run, so at least all private Gems were put into `vendor/cache`.
 You might want to use a script like [prepare_docker_build.sh](example/prepare_docker_build.sh) to do this.
+* You don't need to install OS packages as dependencies for your Gems.

 ## Things this Dockerfile does